Jackie Summers sees Monopoly as the perfect example of economic disparity, even with the premise of supposed equality among players.

 Economic imperialism inevitably collapses under the weight of its own greed.
 Profound economic inequality is the fuel for social unrest.

 The truly interesting part is how important the investment in selling the dream of potential wealth to the poor is to maintaining the inequality.
 Entertainment flaunts the lifestyles of the wealthy.
 Lotteries generate huge revenues for the state.
 Books like Think and Grow Rich by inspirational visionary Napoleon Hill have sold in excess of 70 million copies worldwide; Rich Dad, Poor Dad by Robert Kiyosaki sold over 26 million copies.

 Wealth is no panacea.
 There’s no evidence supporting the idea that excesses of money alleviate problems in their entirety; rather it creates a different set of problems, one of them being the luxury of wondering about the problems of wealth.
 While it’s true that money might not buy happiness, it will certainly make your ennui very comfortable.
 Last year Mercedes experienced double-digit growth, BMW doubled it’s quarterly profit, and first half profits at Porsche rose an astonishing 59%.

+Meanwhile, 64% of Americans would be crushed under the weight of a $1,000 emergency.
 This approach is the proverbial recipe for disaster.
 When the words of Mahatma Ghandi, “Live simply, that others may simply live,” are not only forgotten but rubbed in the faces of those trying to eek out a living, it’s only a matter of time before it stops being “every man for themselves,” and becomes “all of us against them, whatever it takes to keep them from winning, again.”

 This game is doomed to failure.
 How much longer before the masses simply get tired of playing?